Laura had left the family home.

-Husband and I were bereft.
-We felt that we had let her down.
+Husband and I were bereft, she had manipulated a reason to be asked to leave.
+Through arguing with her, we felt that we had let her down.

 I could be over bearing; I could be in her face.
-Thought I could help her.
-Wanted only the best for her.
-Wished her happiness.
-I saw pitfalls, and I tried to stop her caving in.
+I thought I could help her, wanting only the best for her.
+I wished her happiness.
+I saw pitfalls and tried to stop her caving in.

 The birds chirped their morning song.

-From the kitchen window, I watched flash car back up the drive.
+From the kitchen window I watched the flash car back up the drive.
 Mr Big I Am in the driving seat.

-Bella appeared in the hall, had used her key to enter.
+Laura appeared in the hall, had used her key to enter my home.

 ‘Any bin bags?’ she asked.
-Her suitcase of choice, often to come.
+These would be her suitcase of necessity many times over.

-Upstairs Bella rammed her stuff into huge black bags.
+Upstairs Laura rammed her stuff into huge black bags.
 I took a bottle of champagne from the fridge.

-Bulging black bags was shoved into flash car’s boot.
-She came to the kitchen; she came to say goodbye.
+Bulging black bags were shoved into the flash car’s boot.
+She came to the kitchen.
+She came to say goodbye.

 I held out the unopened champagne.
 I held back my tears.

-Leaving: she wanted to.
-Shacking up with Mr Big I Am: she wanted to.
+Shacking up with Mr Big I Am was what she wanted.
 I wished her luck.

-I watched her bounce into the passenger seat, with an emptiness in my heart.
+I watched her bounce into the passenger seat of the flash car, with an emptiness in my heart.